 - Reflect on your growth or stagnancy; focus on the feeling.
 That feeling will motivate you to do something.
 This also avoids the illusion of productivity where you feel you are doing a lot of things but still end up feeling bad that you are not progressing.

-- Talk in the imperfect past tense about activities which you once did but have now lost the motivation for- “I was working toward my goal” instead of “I had worked on my goal.”
-The continuous sense “ing” in the past tense primes the brain to engage in thoughts and behaviors that are continuous by reactivating old memory systems as long as they are relevant in the future.
+- Talk in the imperfect past tense about activities that you once did but have now lost the motivation for – “I was working toward my goal” instead of “I had worked on my goal.”
+The continuous sense “ing” in the past tense primes the brain to engage in continuous thoughts and behaviors by reactivating old memory systems as long as they are relevant in the future.

 - Commit to your goals in public.
-Humans tend to maintain consistency in their attitudes and actions, particularly when they have commited to them in public.
+Humans tend to maintain consistency in their attitudes and actions, particularly when they have committed to them in public.
 You can use this to your advantage by publically declaring your actions, commitments, routines, and progress to feel the “extra” need to uphold your commitment.
 The effect might be stronger if you share your goals and progress with someone whose status you respect.

 - Surround yourself with encouraging people.
-If their expectations from you are high, you’ll perform better.
+If their expectations of you are high, you’ll perform better.
 If other’s expectations are low, your performance may drop.
 This is the pygmalion effect – other’s expectations of your performance affect your performance.